brightsign/brightsign-npu-gaze-extension/README.md

 3. Build the AI Application for BrightSign OS
 4. Package the Application and model as a BrightSign Extension

 For this exercise, the RetinaFace model from the [Rockchip Model Zoo](https://github.com/airockchip/rknn_model_zoo).
 The application code in this repo was adapted from the example code from the Rockchip Model Zoo as well.
+Please ensure that you are aware of the license that your chosen model is released under.
+More information on model licenses can be seen [here](./model-licenses.md).

 ## Application Overview